ssasoglu/blog-source/source/_posts/async-builder.md

 #### Pros

 - Best of the both worlds from previous examples
-- Running thread is not blocked
+- Main thread is not blocked
 - Fast, threads run in parallel
 - Threads can be cancelled.
-If one thread gets an exception, other threads can be stopped through cancellation.
+If one thread gets an exception, other threads can be stopped through cancellation

 #### Cons

 - More complex.
-You have to think carefully for cancellation checks and insert where necessary.
+You have to think carefully for cancellation checks and insert where necessary
 - Execution order of tasks cannot be known before hand

 ## Conclusion

 As discussed in the previous sections, keeping builder pattern in an async codebase is difficult.
 If you are a developer (like me) who thinks builder pattern has a lot of advantages and would like to keep it in your async codebase, then you can adapt one of the solutions discussed here.
-In all the solutions, exception handling needs careful decisions because you will be handling a lot of threads and correct decisions need to be made incase one of these threads throws an exception.
+In all of the solutions, exception handling needs careful decisions because you will be handling a lot of threads and correct decisions need to be made in case one of these threads throws an exception.

+Don't forget that you can also combine one of these solutions with Chain Builders which was mentioned in [my previous blog post.](https://www.selcuksasoglu.com/2018/12/18/builder-pattern-with-mandatory-calls/)

 Please let me know what you think in the comments below.
 I hope you find this post helpful.
-An example project related to this topic is available in [blog-code-examples](https://github.com/nerdomancer/blog-code-examples).
+Example code related to this topic is available in [blog-code-examples](https://github.com/nerdomancer/blog-code-examples) or in the repl.it links that I have provided in previous sections.

 Happy coding!